Jean Galea

 Exit Tax

-Taxation is only imposed when either:
+Taxation applies when either:

-• The total value held in those assets exceeds €4 million.
-The individual holds a stake of at least 25% in an entity and its value exceeds €1 million.
-In this case, only the gains considered to derive from this stake are taxed.
+• The individual holds a stake of at least 25% in an entity and its value exceeds €1 million.

 Leaving Spain — Modelo 030